ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/doss-bluetooth-speaker-give-away.markdown

 is_promoted: false
 has_entry_page: true
 title: "Win the ultimate DOSS SoundBox Bluetooth speaker!"
-competition-description: "In need to find the perfect speaker to make your party stand\
+competition-description: "<p>In need to find the perfect speaker to make your party\
-  \ out?
+  \ stand out?
 We have the ONE for YOU!
-Here comes The ultimate and innovative DOSS SoundBox\
+Here comes The ultimate and innovative DOSS\
-  \ Bluetooth speaker with Wireless Bluetooth, HD sound, Handsfree… and more features\
+  \ SoundBox Bluetooth speaker with Wireless Bluetooth, HD sound, Handsfree… and more\
-  \ to know! \r\n\r\nClick on the link below for a chance to win The DOSS Soundbox\
+  \ features to know!</p> \r\n<p>Click on the link below for a chance to win The DOSS\
-  \ speaker and enjoy an extraordinary audiovisual experience!"
+  \ Soundbox speaker and enjoy an extraordinary audiovisual experience!</p>"
 hero-header: "Win the ultimate DOSS SoundBox Bluetooth speaker!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-0589d91b-35db-4b0c-bdba-d76cd0d3ed8b.jpg"